cgat-developers/ruffus/doc/Tutorial.rst

 Running all out-of-date tasks and dependents
 =============================================

-    By default, pyper will
+    By default, ruffus will

         * build a flow chart,
         * look upstream (among the antecedents) of the specified target(s),
         * find all the most upstream out-of-date tasks,
         * start running from there.

         .. _checking-multiple-times:

-	This means that pyper *may* ask any task if their jobs are out of date more than once:
+        This means that ruffus *may* ask any task if their jobs are out of date more than once:

         * once when deciding whether/how to run the pipeline
         * once when actually executing the task.

-    pyper tries to be clever / efficient, and does the minimal amount of querying.
+    ruffus tries to be clever / efficient, and does the minimal amount of querying.

 .. _simple-example: